 The best way to achieve both aims at once is to run a collaboration session.
 We recommend using BRIDGeS — a decision-making and ideation framework for multi-context analysis — during these sessions.
 In addition to empowering your team to devise solutions to complex problems, the framework supports proper screening and selection of the chosen solution.
 This in-depth approach ensures that you only focus on the most essential features and processes from the beginning.

 Find out more about the advantages of BRIDGeS and how to run a successful session with your team.
+And make sure to compare BRIDGeS to other decision-making frameworks we’ve tried and tested, on our blog.

 Organizations that use the lean approach should remember that its main focus is to streamline the software development process by removing activities that don’t bring value.